fitnr/everylotbot/README.md

         app: everylot
 ```

 Change `example_user_name` to your Twitter account screen name.
-The app name can also be anything you want.
+The app name can also be anything you want, but the name in the apps section must match the value of the users's `app` key.

 This file can be in `json` format, if you wish.